 And he says that women are the civilizing force in our culture.

-A woman by agreeing to marry man X and then give birth to his children, is a powerful statement of trust.
+A woman by agreeing to marry man X and then give birth to his children is a powerful statement of trust.

-Uh in normal circumstances, I mean, uh I guess there's some women that propose these days, but if the woman is saying a woman has the power to say no, and when she s when she has that power and exercise it to say yes, it is quite a statement.
+I mean, I guess there's some women that propose these days, but it's the woman that says, woman has a power to say no.

 And so Gilder said that it is women who says, look at what's happened when families have been busted up by the welfare state.

-It is the women, the grandmothers and so forth that keep those kids who are fatherless uh as best they can on the right track.
+It is the women, the grandmothers and so forth that keep those kids who are fatherless as best they can on the right track.

 They don't always succeed, but they're the orienting factor.